guyewhite/guyewhite.github.io/_posts/2022-10-01-how-to-create-a-kontakt-7-instrument.md

 ## Getting Started

-The Kontakt Script Language is a well-documented programming language with a thriving community behind it.
+The Kontakt Script Processor language is a well-documented programming language with a thriving community behind it.
 As you get started, I recommend getting your hands on the following resources:

 * Obtain the [Kontakt Script Language](https://www.native-instruments.com/forum/attachments/kontakt-script-language-pdf.86897/) development document.
 Ignore the age of this document or any references to Kontakt version numbers.
 It is masterfully written document that is exceedingly applicable today.
 This document provides a narrative introduction to the scripting language.
 * Obtain the [KSP Reference Manual](https://www.native-instruments.com/fileadmin/ni_media/downloads/manuals/kontakt/KONTAKT_602_KSP_Reference_Manual.pdf).
 As of time of this writing, the KSP Reference Manual discusses Kontakt 6.
 This is not a problem!